Bowls

 Large9½ x 3½ inches3 cups

-Because of this, both our pint-sized Pug and hulking Bulldog could eat their meal from the same bowl, although admittedly they did each need a different size.
+Because of this, our pint-sized Pug and hulking Bulldog could eat their meal from the same bowl, although they each needed a different size.

 In fact, if you have a medium to large dog, such as a Bulldog or Bullmastiff, then you should stop reading here.
 This is the only flat-faced bowl that is appropriate for your dog.